software-architecture-guild/katas-2025/current_state/context_viewpoint/README.md

 # Level 3 - Components

-> The Component diagram shows how a container is made up of a number of "components", what each of those components are, their responsibilities and the technology/implementation details.
+> The Component diagram shows how a container comprises several "components," what each component is, their responsibilities, and the technology/implementation details.

 ## Level 3 - Components - Candidate Space

 ![Diagram](level3_components_candidate.png)

-The diagram illustrates the **Candidate Space** and its interaction with various services involved in the certification process for software architects.
+The diagram illustrates the **Candidate Space** and its interaction with various services involved in the software architect certification process.
 It showcases how candidates interact with the system through a web application and how their progress is managed.

-The **Candidate Testing UI (Component: Web App)** serves as the central interface where candidates provide their information, submit aptitude test answers, and upload architecture solutions.
+The **Candidate Testing UI (Component: Web App)** is the central interface where candidates provide information, submit aptitude test answers, and upload architecture solutions.

 ### Workflow